 TI-RTOS examples contain a board-specific C file (and its companion header file).
-The filenames are board>.c and board>.h, where board> is the name of the board, such as TMDXDOCKH52C1 or DK_LM3S9D96.
-Notice that an underscore is used in place of a hyphen in file and folder names that include the EKS-LM4F232 and DK-LM3S9D96 board names.
+The filenames are board>.c and board>.h, where board> is the name of the board, such as TMDXDOCKH52C1.
+Notice that an underscore is used in place of a hyphen in file and folder names for board names that contain a hyphen, such as EKS-LM4F232.